YiwenWu233/YiwenWu233.github.io/_pages/about.md

 I like movie, music, and photography.

 ## News
-* * Yiwen's work: "Exploring the Relationship between Dockerfile Quality and Project Charateristics" has been accepted in ICSE20-SRC track.
+* 02/20: Yiwen's work: *"Exploring the Relationship between Dockerfile Quality and Project Charateristics"* accepted by ICSE 2020 SRC track.